DevExpress-Examples/wpf-data-grid-update-data-in-a-separate-thread/Readme.md

 ...
 ```

 Access to the service at the View Model level.
-If you inherit your View Model class from ViewModelBase, you can access to the service as follows:
+If you inherit your View Model class from ViewModelBase, you can access the service as follows:

 ```cs
 public class ViewModel : ViewModelBase {